sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 on your marketplace, define at what point customers are eligible to receive them and when not.

-### Bookings
+### Bookings or stock

 Booking is a process specific to reserving a time slot from a provider’s availability calendar.
 If your marketplace includes bookings, then be sure to outline how they will work.
 The most important detail to specify is the time-units used to make reservations: hours, days, weeks, or something else?
+You can use bookings for both rentals and services.

-You most likely will not use booking functionality if your marketplace is for selling products.
+If your marketplace is for selling products, you would use stock instead of bookings to manage how many units each listing has available to be purchased.

 ### Shared information